-However, the New Year can also be seen as a daunting and anxiety-provoking time for many as the idea of change and time running out can be unsettling.
+However, the New Year can also be daunting and anxiety-provoking for many, as the idea of change and time running out can be unsettling.

 You don’t just have to pick one thing that you have to stick to throughout the year.
-Our wants and desires grow with us, and what you might believe to be important to you at the beginning of the year can quite often leave you feeling unenthused a short while later, leading to you breaking your New Year’s resolutions.
+Our wants and desires grow with us, and what you might believe to be important to you at the beginning of the year can often leave you feeling unenthused a short while later, leading to breaking your New Year’s resolutions.

-Reflect on 2020
+Reflect on 2021

 Create a bucket list

 Your bucket list doesn’t have to include monuments achievements like running a marathon or visiting luxury travel destinations; they can be small things that would make you (or the people you love) happy, such as learning how to cook your grandma’s favourite dish or finishing the book you started months ago.

-Follow a monthly 30-day challenge
+Follow a monthly challenge